JaiRanchod/Desk-10-Software-Engineering-Group-Project/Documentation Notes/testing.md

 - The register page should contain one START button.The start button should display 15 questions as input forms, always in the same order.
 - The data inputted into these forms should be sent to and stored in the database.
 - Once the end of the type form questions has been reached, the page will display a router linked Submit button.
-- The Submit button should router lik take the user to the Login page where they can then login.
+- The Submit button should router link take the user to the Login page where they can then login.

+<h4><b>Homepage Page</b></h4>

+- The Homepage should have the navbar component at the top containing the HouseHomies logo, and router linked headers, “Home”, “Matches”, “Profile, “Settings” and social media icon links respectively from left to right.